New Brunswick Free Public Library Presents:

 Holi, the Indian Festival of Colors

-In partnership with New Brunswick Cultural Center Inc. and Rutgers Indian Graduate Student Association, the library presented a vibrant, fun-filled celebration of the Indian festival of colors!
-This program featured music and dance performances, henna, face painting, live Dhol play, sampling of Indian food, and Holi color play!
-A special feature was the musical dance drama: A Story of Holi, by Navrang Dance Academy.
-View photos by photographer Mahesh at this link; view photos taken by library staff on our Flickr page.
-Watch the recording of the event on our YouTube channel.
+In partnership with New Brunswick Cultural Center Inc. and Rutgers Indian Graduate Student Association, the library presented its 15th annual Holi Festival on April 13, 2024.
+This program featured music and dance performances, henna, face painting, sampling of Indian food, and Holi color play.
+View photos taken by library staff and Lindy Zeledon in our Flickr album here, and photos from a professional photographer at United Visual Media here.
+Enjoy a video by Priscilla Senger from the Daily Targum here:

 This project is supported in part by the Middlesex County Board of County Commissioners and the New Jersey State Council on the Arts, a partner agency of the National Endowment for the Arts.